lu1a/sites/README.md

-## portfolio site
+# Portfolio site

-The latest and greatest version of my portfolio site, right now in svelte.
+This version is in Go.

+Note to self: don't forget to run `./tailwindcss -o ./static/index.css --minify` to build the index.css file.